Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 119 trips per day across all routes, equating to roughly 2 weekly trips per stop.
+On average, there are 119 trips per day across all routes, which translates to about two weekly trips per individual stop.

 Frequently Asked Questions - Transport